The Present Value and Future Value of Money

 Money has a time value because it can be invested to make more money.
 Thus, a dollar received in the future has lesser value than a dollar received today.
 Conversely, a dollar received today is more valuable than a dollar received in the future because it can be invested to make more money.
 Formulas for the present value and future value of money quantify this time value, so that different investments can be compared.
 If a saver deposits $100 in a savings account today, and it pays 5% interest, what will it be worth 5 years from now, or 10 years from now?
 If an investor buys stock for $25, then sells it 3 years later for $45, what was its rate of return?
 A business has money and many ways to spend or invest it.
 What is the best use of that money?

 The present value and future value of money, and the related concepts of the present value and future value of an annuity, allow an individual or business to quantify and minimize its opportunity costs in the use of money.
 Opportunity cost, in terms of the use of money, is the benefit forfeited by using the money in a particular way.
 For instance, if I spend $100 instead of depositing it in a bank that pays 5% interest, I forego the interest that I would have earned in the savings account by spending it instead of saving it, and if I would have saved it, then I forfeit the benefit of what I purchased.
 Of course, it might be possible to buy some stock, instead, that may double or triple, showing that the opportunity cost was even greater than originally thought.
 However, the future value of a stock is unpredictable, and the true opportunity cost of anything is really not knowable.
-However, the opportunity cost can be compared among specific investments where the rate of return is dependent on an interest rate that is either known or can be reasonable estimated by using the formulas for the present value and future value of money.
+However, the opportunity cost can be compared among specific investments where the rate of return depends on an interest rate that is either known or can be reasonable estimated by using the formulas for the present value and future value of money.
 Or a reasonable interest rate can be assumed simply to compare different investments.

 The Future Value of a Dollar